Leader of armed standoff describes what led him to US refuge

 PORTLAND, Ore.
-(AP) — The leader of an armed takeover of a national wildlife refuge took the witness stand in his own defense, tearfully telling jurors he was initially reluctant get involved in the plight of an Oregon ranching family.
+(AP) — The leader of an armed takeover of a national wildlife refuge took the witness stand in his own defense, tearfully telling jurors he was initially reluctant get involved in the plight of two Oregon ranchers ordered to return to prison.

-Ammon Bundy wore blue jail scrubs Tuesday and had a copy of the U.S. Constitution in his front pocket.
+Ammon Bundy, 41, of Emmett, Idaho, wore blue jail scrubs Tuesday afternoon and had a copy of the U.S. Constitution in his front pocket.
+He has rejected the option of civilian clothes, contending he’s a political prisoner.

-Bundy said his father, Cliven Bundy, told him about two Oregon ranchers who had to return to prison after an appellate court ruled they hadn’t served the mandatory-minimum sentence on arson convictions.
+When asked where he lives, he told the court: “Multnomah County Jail, maximum security.”

-Bundy said he was wary from a 2014 standoff with federal agents at Cliven Bundy’s Nevada ranch, and he told his father he couldn’t fight another battle.
-He said he later came to realize it was his duty to get involved.
+The testimony quickly got more serious.
+Bundy testified he knew nothing about ranchers Dwight and Steven Hammond until his father, Cliven Bundy, asked if he was aware of their situation.

 Most Read Stories